MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/resource-abbreviations.md

 # Recommended abbreviations for Azure resource types

-This list provides recommended abbreviations for various Azure resource types to include in your naming conventions.
+This page provides recommended abbreviations for various Azure resource types to include in your naming conventions.

-The [Azure Naming Tool](https://github.com/microsoft/CloudAdoptionFramework/tree/master/ready/AzNamingTool) can help automate and scale your resource naming strategy.
+You can use the [Azure Naming Tool](https://github.com/microsoft/CloudAdoptionFramework/tree/master/ready/AzNamingTool) to help automate and scale your naming strategy.

 <!-- cSpell:ignoreRegExp `[a-z]+-?` -->